danbeneventano/minecraft-weather-sync/README.md

 # minecraft-weather-sync
-Converts in-game coordinates to real coordinates then synchronizes in-game weather with real life weather at that location.
+Spigot plugin that converts in-game coordinates to real coordinates then synchronizes in-game weather with real life weather at that location.
 The circumference of the globe is 30,000 blocks.

 ## Commands
 /weather - show weather at your location